Goooyi/ZoeDepthRefine/README.md

 memory to cuda time: 0.03172612190246582 train train 1 batch time:  0.08431768417358398
 ```
-Observe lsage around 35% for all thread, GPU usage peak to 99% but only for a shortcut cause the datalloding bottleneck
+Observe lsage around 35% for all thread, GPU usage peak to 99% but only for a short period cause the datalloding bottleneck

 ## Solutions